Reimagine, Reduce, Reinvest: Achieving Justice and Safety by Focusing on Community Needs

 Crime and violence are caused primarily by cycles of trauma, systemic absence of opportunity, and lack of legitimacy of governing institutions.
 Too often, responses have revolved solely around law enforcement, ignored these driving forces, and made matters worse with heavy-handed, racially-disproportionate enforcement.
 Too often, we have asked police and public safety personnel to address social and community issues they are not equipped to handle, such as mental health, homelessness, and school safety.

-We will reduce over-policing and over-incarceration, close the Rikers jails, and ensure that individuals have access to affordable housing, health care, job development, and critical social services to help prevent contact with the criminal legal system and cycles of incarceration.
+We will reduce over-policing and over-incarceration, close the Rikers jails, and ensure that individuals have access to affordable housing, health care, job development, and critical social services to help prevent contact with the criminal legal system and cycles of incarceration in the first place.
 We will also establish a comprehensive, citywide response system for mental health emergencies so that police are not asked to assume the role of a mental health professional or social worker.

 Our plan will focus on:

 - Focusing Law Enforcement Resources on Guns and Serious Crime, Rather than Health and Social Challenges that Police are not Equipped to Solve

 - Prioritizing Community-driven, Health-focused Approaches to Public Safety

 - Rebuilding Accountable, Credible, Effective Public Safety Institutions

 - Investing in the Well-being of Returning Community Members to Stop Cycles of Arrest, Prosecution, and Incarceration

 - Reinvesting Savings from Right-sizing Criminal Justice Institutions